telerik/kendo-ui-core/docs/aspnet-mvc/fundamentals.md

 ## Client-side object

 You can get a reference to the client-side object initialized by the server-side wrapper via the [data](http://api.jquery.com/data/) jQuery method.
-Use the `Name` of the widget to form the jQuery selector and obtain the reference in a `document.ready` handler, which is placed or called **after the widget declaration**.
+Use the `Name` of the widget in an **ID** jQuery selector and obtain the reference in a `document.ready` handler, which is placed or called **after the widget declaration**.
-This will ensure that the client-side object has already been created.
-After you get the object reference, you can use the widget client-side API.
+This will ensure that the widget is already initialized and the client-side object exists.
+After you get the object reference, you can use the widget's client-side API.

     @(Html.Kendo().NumericTextBox()
         .Name("age")